apple/swift-algorithms/Guides/Windows.md

 [1, 2, 3].windows(ofCount: 5).isEmpty // true
 ```

-The resulting `WindowsCollection` type is a collection, with conditional
+The resulting `WindowsOfCountCollection` type is a collection, with conditional
 conformance to the `BidirectionalCollection`, `RandomAccessCollection`, and
 `LazySequenceProtocol` protocols when the base collection conforms.